katfagg/BrightCalendar/README.md

 For the extensions our team had come up with a number a great ideas to implement within our project, some of these include:

 - Providing the user a Google sign in option instead of registering.
-- Calendar....
+- Pushing notifications for events on the Calendar.
-- Adding and customising to a users desired color scheme
+- Adding and customising to a users desired color scheme.
-- Create groups of users to use a shared page
+- Create groups of users to use a shared page.

 In the future we would like to host the app on Android Playstore for users to really use.